pgspider/griddb_fdw/README.md

 Examples
 --------

-Install the extension:
+### Install the extension:

+Once for a database you need, as PostgreSQL superuser.
 ```sql
 	CREATE EXTENSION griddb_fdw;
 ```

-Create a foreign server with appropriate configuration:
+### Create a foreign server with appropriate configuration:

+Once for a foreign datasource you need, as PostgreSQL superuser.

 ```sql
 	CREATE SERVER griddb_svr